Based on 2 Chronicles 1:1-17

 and the current overpowers me.

-my eyes grow tired of looking for my God.
+my eyes grow tired from looking for my God.

 5O God, you are aware of my foolish sins;